 He has 15 years’ experience in the film industry, across international sales, studio acquisitions, UK distribution and film finance, gained during his time as CEO of Protagonist Pictures, and before that at Universal Pictures International and independent UK distributor Metrodome.
 His first job in film was as a part-time usher at Showcase Cinemas in Coventry.

-Matimba Kabalika, Assistant to the Director of the Film Fund
+Lucy Sneddon, Assistant to Director of Lottery Film Fund

 Development and production

 Shona initially joined the Film Fund in 2011 as the team assistant, following on from her role as a receptionist at the UK Film Council.
 In August 2012 she became the development coordinator and now also works as a story editor across a wide range of projects, both in house at the Film Fund and as a freelance script consultant.
 Prior to working in film Shona developed TV comedy whilst also writing, researching and presenting a slot for a regular Channel 4 show, alongside gaining her degree in English and Classics at Bristol University.

 Lizzie was formerly a development producer for the UK Film Council’s Development Fund, where she oversaw the First Feature programme, out of which was developed such projects as Clio Barnard’s The Arbor and Gillian Wearing’s Self Made.